April Fools' Day, sometimes called All Fools' Day, is one of the most light-hearted

 date, or did not learn about it, and continued to celebrate New Year's

 Day on April 1.
-Other people began to make fun
+Other people began to

 of these traditionalists, sending them on "fool's errands" or trying to